zerodha/subscription_coupons/README.md

 ### Features
 > Create discount couponse and manage, set expiry for a coupon code
-> User cab specify start and end date time of Coupon code
+> User can specify start and end date time of Coupon code

 ### Installation